Milton Latham: Governor

 Latham was inaugurated on January 9, 1860.
 In his inauguration speech, the new governor outlined his main priority as solving the state's creeping debt, an issue that previously challenged former governors John Bigler, J. Neely Johnson and John Weller.
 Latham suggested curtailing legislative expenses, erecting more governmental buildings—such as completing the new State Capitol building—without raising taxes, and increasing U.S. Mail links from the Eastern United States to California to help facilitate commerce and personal links.
 Latham also suggested that the Office of the governor should not be made more powerful, and be securely checked by the legislature and courts.

-However, only hours into his term, Latham's desire for political advancement were quickly known.
-Within days, Latham had proposed to the Assembly and Senate to be selected as Henry P. Haun's replacement in the U.S. Senate and serve the rest of his term.
-(Prior to the Seventeenth Amendment, state legislatures selected federal senators.)
-Running against challenger Henry P. Haun, Latham was selected by the legislature, and on January 14, 1860, just five days into his governorship, Latham resigned.
-Latham had become the second California Governor to resign from office.
+However, only hours into his term, Latham's desire for political advancement was quickly known.
+Within days, Latham had proposed to the Assembly and Senate that he be elected to finish the term of the late U.S. Senator David C. Broderick, who had been killed in a duel the previous September.
+(Prior to the Seventeenth Amendment, state legislatures selected U.S. senators.)
+Henry P. Haun had been appointed to fill the vacancy on an interim basis and ran for the remainder of the term, but Latham was chosen by the legislature, and on January 14, 1860, just five days into his governorship, Latham resigned.
+He was the second California Governor to resign from office.

 Latham's five-day tenure as governor remains the shortest in California history.
 His record for the shortest tenure of any California constitutional officer held until Republican Sean Wallentine served three days – December 31, 2010 to January 3, 2011 – as an acting member of the California State Board of Equalization.

 Post governorship

-Latham travelled to Washington, D.C. to take his U.S. Senate seat later that year.
-Serving for the next three years as a Democrat, he ran for reelection once Broderick's original term expired in 1862.
+Latham traveled to Washington, D.C. to take his U.S. Senate seat later that year.
+Serving for the next three years as a Democrat, he ran for reelection once Broderick's original term expired in 1863.
 However, political support in California had turned away from the Democrats in favor of Unionist Republicans, who now controlled the State Legislature.
-Latham lost his bid for a second Senate term to Republican John Conness, himself a former Anti-Lecompton Democrat.
+Latham was succeeded by Unionist John Conness, a former Anti-Lecompton Democrat.

-Following his defeat, Latham traveled to Europe, joining the London and San Francisco Bank Ltd (now MUFG Union Bank), where he became the bank's San Francisco chief.
+Following the end of his term, Latham traveled to Europe, joining the London and San Francisco Bank Ltd (now MUFG Union Bank), where he became the bank's San Francisco chief.
 Throughout the late 1860s and into the 1870s, Latham helped finance the California Pacific and the North Pacific Coast Railroad, earning recognition as one of California's rail barons.